Skip to content ↓

 Trips and Expeditions

-The school offers a variety of exciting trips and expeditions throughout the year.
-These can be organised through the Boarding House, by subject teachers, the sports department, as a Ceremonial event or as part of our outdoor leadership and CCF programmes.
-Payments for trips vary but parents are always asked for permission before a student can take part.
+The School offers a variety of exciting trips and expeditions throughout the year.
+These can be organised through the boarding house, by subject teachers, the sports department, and as a Ceremonial event or as part of our outdoor leadership and CCF programmes.
+Payments for trips vary, but parents are always asked for permission before a student can take part.

-Academic Trips – range from science expeditions, theatre trips and photography days out to maths workshops, cultural food trips and national competitions like The Maths Challenge and Young Consumer Competition.
+Academic Trips – these range from science expeditions, theatre trips and photography days out, to maths workshops, cultural food trips and national competitions.

-Recent science trips have been to Dungeness Power Station, Shepherd Neame Brewery in Faversham and CERN in Switzerland!
-English and Drama trips are often organised to Canterbury’s Marlowe and Gulbenkian Theatres, as well as the West End.
+Recent trips have been to fieldwork visits to the Wildwood Trust, geography field trips around the Kent coast and a psychology seminar.
+English and drama trips are often organised to Canterbury’s Marlowe and Gulbenkian Theatres, as well as the West End.

 Ceremonial Duties – selected Junior students are invited every year to the Chelsea Hospital Founder’s Day, while senior students provide a Guard of Honour for the Tomb of the Unknown Warrior in London’s Westminster Abbey.
-Please go to the Ceremonial page for more details .
+Please visit the ceremonial page for more information.

 Adventure training